Aligning Forces for Quality Evaluation - Research Areas

 To measure the impact of the AF4Q initiative, the AF4Q Evaluation places particular emphasis on five key areas:

 “No single person, group, or profession can improve health and health care throughout a community without the support of others.”

 Health care quality improvement (QI) efforts have expanded over the past decade to confront evidence of relatively low performance in the US health system.
 Working under the premise that “all health care is local,” many advocates of health care reform have recently turned their attention to a community level approach to implementing QI.

 The collaborative implementation of QI at the local level is central to the AF4Q theory of change, and AF4Q evaluation data provide compelling insight into the effectiveness of this approach in creating more meaningful and sustainable improvement.

 Performance Measurement and Public Reporting

-Our efforts will focus on how the AF4Q communities are collecting and using data to reduce health care disparities.
-In addition, we will examine the integration of disparities reduction with activities related to quality improvement, consumer engagement, and performance measurement and public reporting as well as the role of governance and leadership in reducing disparities in the AF4Q communities.
+At the health care system level, several factors contribute to disparities including fragmentation of care, financial and physical barriers, information barriers, differential access to high-quality care, and communication or cultural barriers.
+It is difficult to assess where and why disparities exist without collecting and stratifying quality data by race, ethnicity, and primary language.
+The AF4Q Evaluation focuses on how the AF4Q communities are collecting and using data to reduce health care disparities.
+In addition, we examine the integration of disparities reduction with activities related to quality improvement, consumer engagement, and performance measurement and public reporting as well as the role of governance and leadership in reducing disparities in the AF4Q communities.